The Legend of Zelda: Tears of the Kingdom: Gameplay

 The player can build contraptions to explore or solve puzzles.

 Tears of the Kingdom retains the open world action-adventure gameplay of The Legend of Zelda: Breath of the Wild (2017).
 As Link, the player explores the main setting of Hyrule and two new areas: the sky, which has several floating islands, and the Depths, a vast underground area beneath Hyrule.
 Link can climb, ride horses, or use a paraglider to soar through the air.
 Characters and locations from Breath of the Wild were kept and modified to fit the story.

 The sky is an area composed of several floating islands that contain puzzles, treasure, enemies, and bosses.
-The Depths is a dark region that requires items to illuminate and contains treasures as well as hazards such as lava and gloom, a harmful substance that reduces Link's maximum hearts.
+The Depths is a dark region that requires items to illuminate and contains treasures as well as hazards such as lava and gloom, a harmful substance that temporarily reduces Link's maximum hearts.
 The player removes this effect by returning to the surface of Hyrule.
 Tears of the Kingdom features several dungeons that contain puzzles and bosses, similar to previous entries in the Zelda franchise.
 The four main dungeons, the Water Temple, Wind Temple, Fire Temple, and Lightning Temple must be completed to advance the story.

 Tears of the Kingdom introduces Zonai devices, which can be used for combat, exploration, or solving puzzles and to construct vehicles, such as rockets, sleds, and fans.
 Breath of the Wild's Sheikah Slate-based abilities have been replaced with five new powers: Ultrahand, Fuse, Ascend, Recall, and Autobuild.
 Ultrahand allows the player to pick up and move different objects or attach them together, which can be used with Zonai devices to create vehicles and other constructs.
 Fuse allows the player to combine materials, equipment, and various objects in the world to a shield or weapon.
 For example, fusing a rocket to Link's shield allows him to fly through the air.
 Recall is used on an object to rewind its movement, such as by rewinding a falling rock in an upwards direction.
 Ascend allows the player to move upwards through solid surfaces, granting them access to previously inaccessible areas.
 Autobuild instantly recreates a device crafted with Ultrahand, automatically using nearby devices and objects if available, or if parts are missing, creating replacements at the cost of a material called zonaite.

 Like in Breath of the Wild, Korok seeds and Shrines can be found across Hyrule.
 Once the player obtains four Lights of Blessing by completing Shrines, they can spend them at a Goddess Statue to increase Link's maximum hearts or stamina.
 Korok seeds can be traded to increase his inventory capacity, allowing him to hold more melee weapons, shields, or bows.
 The new recipe system allows the player to keep track of ingredients needed to make meals or elixirs.